-In order to achieve the required rate of investment return with a lower level of expected volatility, the Trustees have decided to invest in a diversified range of return seeking assets
+In order to achieve the required rate of investment return, the Trustees have decided to invest in a diversified range of return seeking assets:

 Equities - The Plan invests in the LGIM Future World Global Equity Index Fund.
 This fund aims to deliver a return in line with the Solactive L&G ESG Global Markets Index.
-The benchmark index invests in global equities with rules-based 'tilting' that biases the index constituents towards companies that score highly based on a range of ESG, climate and sustainability metrics and away from companies that score poorly.
+The benchmark index invests in global equities on a 'market capitalisation' weighted basis with rules-based 'tilting' that biases the index constituents towards companies that score highly based on a range of ESG, climate and sustainability metrics and away from companies that score poorly.

-Multi-Asset - The Plan invests in the LGIM Future World Multi-Asset Fund.
-This fund aims to deliver a long-term return of cash +3.5% p.a. after fees by investing in a diversified portfolio of assets based on where the manager sees the most attractive long-term opportunities.
-Some of the largest fund holdings are expected to be equities, listed property, listed infrastructure, corporate and government bonds, and emerging market debt.
+Multi Asset - The Plan invests in the LGIM Future World Multi-Asset Fund.
+This fund aims to deliver a long-term return in excess of the ABI Mixed Investment 40-85% Shares Sector, which is a peer-group index of multi-asset funds with a broadly similar risk/return profile.
+The fund will invest in a diversified portfolio of assets based on where the manager sees the most attractive long-term opportunities.
+Some of the largest fund asset class exposure is expected to be equities, listed property, listed infrastructure, corporate and government bonds, and emerging market debt.
 Where possible, the manager will achieve exposure to each asset class using an approach that focuses on companies that score highly based on a range of ESG, climate, and sustainability metrics.